PickyBinders/Dataset/README.md

 - Pocket similarity
     - pocket_qcov: Fraction of shared and aligned pocket residues
     - pocket_fident: Fraction of shared, aligned and identical pocket residues
-    - pocket_lddt_shared: Average lDDT of shared and aligned pocket residues
+    - pocket_lddt_qcov: Average lDDT of shared and aligned pocket residues
     - pocket_lddt: Average lDDT of query pocket residues
 - PLI similarity
 ![PLI similarity](./figures/pli_similarity.png)

-For pockets with >1 protein chain and/or >1 ligand chain, greedy chain mapping is performed using the protein_lddt_qcov for protein chain mapping and the pocket_qcov for ligand chain mapping.
+For pockets with >1 protein chain and/or >1 ligand chain, greedy chain mapping is performed using the protein_lddt_qcov for protein chain mapping and the pocket_lddt_qcov for ligand chain mapping.
 Scores are combined by taking a length-weighted average of the scores for each chain pair, with protein chain length used for protein scores and number of pocket residues used for pocket scores.

 ### Clustering

-For each individual score, a directed graph is created with nodes as pockets and edges between pockets with a score above a given threshold.
-This is performed for thresholds of [0.25, 0.5, 0.7, 0.99] for each score (see `label_protein_pocket_clusters` in `clustering.py`).
-Strongly connected components are extracted from these graphs and the component ID is added as a column to the dataframe.
+For each individual score, a graph is created with nodes as pockets and edges between pockets with a score above a given threshold.
+This is performed for thresholds of [0.5, 0.7, 0.99] for each score (see `label_protein_pocket_clusters` in `graph_clustering.py`).
+Connected components are extracted from these graphs and the component ID is added as a column to the dataframe.

 ### Columns in the dataframe